 This is a collaborative business community.
 Our objectives are to:

 To expedite these collaborations, forum posts and comments are posted without approval.
-To ensure this community meets our objectives and doesn't become a disruptive soap opera, we have defined the following community polices:
+To ensure this community continues to meet our objectives:

 1. The Workday Community Is Not a Support Desk

 The Workday Community is for Workday users to connect and collaborate.
 If you need official product support from Workday, have your Workday named support contact log a case with Workday Support.

 Never under any circumstances create posts or comments describing potential security vulnerabilities or inappropriate authorization bugs.
 Always contact customer support when you think you may have discovered an authorization or security bug.

 The Workday Community is comprised of a wide variety of people.
 Some people work at companies with liberal views, others work at highly conservative financial or religious institutions.
 It is paramount that all posts are respectful and professional.
 Workday reserves the right to pull any post that we feel is offensive or inappropriate.
 If you see a post you do not want on the site, contact us immediately.